 (2) A disclosure under subsection (1) shall be mentioned in the record of the meeting of the legal aid committee.

-[Section 26A inserted by No. 60 of 1977 s.
+[Section 26A inserted: No. 60 of 1977 s.
 15.]

 27. Functions and powers of legal aid committees

 (1) Subject to the Commission a legal aid committee shall perform and exercise such functions and powers in relation to applications for legal aid, and in relation to the provision of legal aid, as are committed to or conferred on a legal aid committee under this Act.